Welcome to Otters’ Class Page

 Reading

-We expect children to read for a minimum of 15 minutes every night and for this to include reading to an adult regularly.
-Please sign and date your child’s reading journal and feel free to add any comments regarding their reading.
+We expect children to read for a minimum of 15 minutes every night and for this to include reading to an adult regularly - ideally three times a week.
+Please sign and date your child’s reading journal and do add any comments regarding their reading.

 Books and reading records need to be in school every day.
 The children are responsible for choosing their own reading book from the coloured band recommended by their teacher.
-Children are encouraged to read books from home alongside their school reading book.
-Children will be given the opportunity to visit the school library on a fortnightly rota.
+Children are encouraged to read books from the book corner, Chipping Campden Library (which we visit termly) or from home alongside their banded reading book.
+Children also have the opportunity to visit the school library on a fortnightly rota.

 Maths Homework